seanf316/P3-Reclaim-The-Light/TESTING.md

 1. [Validators](#validators)

 ## **Input Testing**
 All inputs are set to .lower() except the Guardian name which uses capitalize(), the .lower() inputs have been tested with lowercase & uppercase letters, and all work as expected.
 All user inputs were printed back to the console to check all functions and methods were correctly applied to the input.

+While story text is being printed to the terminal if the user presses the enter button or any other button that action will be taken as their next input.
+They will be alerted that the input is incorrect and asked to enter correct input.

 The below flowchart shows each input within the adventure tested.
 ![Flowchart](/docs/flowchart/testing_flowchart.webp)

 [Back to top &uarr;](#contents)